-Burning means taking funds out of circulation, which is something that happens outside the world of cryptocurrencies too.
-For example, central banks can limit the issuance of money and remove fiat currencies from circulation in order to reduce inflation rates – the less money, the more expensive it is.
-In the stock market, the practice of share buybacks – where companies repurchase their own assets – is commonly used to prevent share prices from falling.
+Burning means taking funds out of circulation, which happens outside the world of cryptocurrencies.
+For example, central banks can limit the issuance of money and remove fiat currencies from circulation to reduce inflation rates – the less money, the more expensive it is.
+In the stock market, share buybacks – where companies repurchase their assets – are commonly used to prevent share prices from falling.

 Why burn tokens?

-There are two key reasons why developers burn cryptocurrencies: to increase the value of the token in the future and to reduce price volatility.
-Crypto projects can burn a part of their incomes in order to create additional demand for a native token.
-A number of cryptocurrency exchanges have implemented programmes to withdraw their native tokens from circulation.
+There are two key reasons developers burn cryptocurrencies: to increase the token's future value and reduce price volatility.
+Crypto projects can burn some of their incomes to create additional demand for a native token.
+Several cryptocurrency exchanges have implemented programs to withdraw their native tokens from circulation.

-The most famous example of the systematic (quarterly) destruction of a cryptocurrency is the burning of BNB coins on the Binance cryptocurrency exchange.
+The most famous example of a cryptocurrency's systematic (quarterly) destruction is the burning of BNB coins on the Binance cryptocurrency exchange.
 Every three months, the platform reduces the supply of its tokens by approximately USD 10 million, which allows Binance to maintain a high, stable price.

 Token burns can either be arranged in advance or executed in response to a situation that has arisen.
-Crypto developers mathematically calculate the value of a coin, and if a certain amount needs to be withdrawn from circulation in order to stabilize its price, tokens will be burned.
-There are other reasons for burning tokens including, for example, fixing certain errors:
+Crypto developers mathematically calculate the value of a coin, and if a certain amount needs to be withdrawn from circulation to stabilize its price, tokens will be burned.
+There are other reasons for burning tokens, including, for example, fixing specific errors: